btq-ag/btq-falcon-js/README.md

 This repository is a comprehensive package for compiling the C implementation of FALCON into JavaScript and WebAssembly.
 Drawing inspiration and building upon the remarkable work of Grammatopoulos Athanasios-Vasileios ([see his implementation](https://github.com/GramThanos/falcon.js)), our version contains these unique features:

 1. Integration of BTQ's specialized version of the FALCON algorithm.
-2. Inclusion of an additional method in the JavaScript interface, enabling the conversion of a secret key to a public key
+2. Inclusion of an additional method in the JavaScript interface, enabling the conversion of a secret key to a public key.

 ### Local Setup and Testing